juniorsundarCasual/TGT/vault/volume-3.chapter-201.md

 "Go ahead," Guy agreed.

 "I am sufficiently informed of the requirements to starting and maintaining a Sect," Garlin started.
-"How can you guarantee that the Solar Alliance will validate the creation of your Sect?"
+"How can you guarantee that the Solar Sect Alliance will validate the creation of your Sect?"

 "We have the support of a Tesseract Transformation realm mage," Guy declared openly.